chauff/cse1500-web-transcripts/Lecture-security.md

 A malicious user, who is authorized to access a Web application (e.g. a student accessing Brightspace), changes the URL (or URL parameters) to a more privileged function (e.g. from student to grader).
 If access is granted, **insufficient function level access control** is the culprit.

 Web applications often make use of Direct Object References when generating a HTTP response.
-We have already seen this in a code snippet in [Lecture 6](Lecture-6.md):
+We have already seen this in a code snippet in the [second Node.js lecture](Lecture-node2.md):

 ```javascript
 var todoTypes = {